Seraphin-/ctf/irisctf2023/aes-bad-256.md

 ## Attack
 The scheme does not actually prevent the ECB penguin over enough data as it repeats after each 256 bytes.
 However, this is not useful for the solution, since it could only damage confidentiality, but the contents of the echo message are not secret.

-The structure of the scheme instead serves to make the message more malleable.
+The structure of the scheme instead serves to make the message more malleable and allow a different cut-and-paste attack.
 Although you cannot predictably control the contents of the decrypted data like with CBC, the transposition means that corrupting one block of plaintext will corrupt only one byte in each block of plaintext.

 Becase the permutation is done before the encryption, changing a bit of plaintext will unpredictably set the corrupted bytes, but we can control the corruption since it's only 1 byte per block to forge a message.